Release Safer, Cleaner Products with Celsis® Rapid Microbial Methods (RMMs)

 Rapid microbial detection methods enable users to expose microbial contamination in a matter of hours as opposed to the days required for traditional methods.

 By combining a simplified workflow, automated analysis, and an extensive product compatibility portfolio, Celsis® rapid microbial detection systems optimize the way pharmaceutical and consumer care industries release product safely.
-Using ATP-based bioluminescence, an industry-proven rapid microbiological method, our instruments provide objective, and, most importantly, confident answer to the question, “Is my product clean or not?"
+Using ATP-based bioluminescence, an industry-proven rapid microbiological method, our instruments provide objective, and, most importantly, a confident answer to the question, “Is my product clean or not?"

 Building the Business Case for Rapid Microbiology